louiseanne2/appdev1/04_emerging_technologies.md

 ## Purpose

-The main purpose of virtual reality is to give experience in the advanced world where users can actually feel the virtual world.
-Virtual Reality provides users the immersive experiences from the convenience of their home by replacing their surroundings with a virtual world.
+_The main purpose of virtual reality is to give experience in the advanced world where users can actually feel the virtual world.
+Virtual Reality provides users the immersive experiences from the convenience of their home by replacing their surroundings with a virtual world._
-This will also be italic

 _Reference_